AlexeyInc/highload-software-architecture/hw9-isolation-levels/README.md

 This project demonstrates how different transaction isolation levels affect parallel database access in Percona (MySQL/InnoDB) and PostgreSQL.
 It explores key concurrency issues such as Lost Updates, Dirty Reads, Non-Repeatable Reads, and Phantom Reads by running parallel transactions with different isolation levels.

-### How to Use

-1. Run `docker-compose up -d` to start the project.
-2. Execute `go run ./scr/cmd/main.go` from the root directory to launch the application.

 ---

 ### Results